-In the New York BSN in 10 law, it specifically states in Section 4 a-c to whom the provisions of this act do not apply (those who are “grandfathered in”).
+In the New York BSN in 10 law, it specifically states in Section 4 a-c to whom the grandfather clause does not apply.
 Those individuals include:

 a — any student entering a generic baccalaureate program preparing registered professional nurses after the effective date of this act;

 b — any student currently enrolled in, or having an application pending in, a program preparing registered nurses as of the effective date of this act;

 c — any person already licensed as a registered professional nurse or any unlicensed graduate professional nurse who is eligible to take the National Council Licensure Examination as of the effective date of this act.

 Regardless of your educational background, if any of these apply to you, then you aren’t legally required to get your BSN in 10.

 How grandfathering has been used before